Carlos López Bonilla

 Carlos D. López Bonilla is a Puerto Rican politician and the current mayor of Rincón, Puerto Rico.
-López is affiliated with the Popular Democratic Party (PPD) and has served as mayor since 2001.
+López is affiliated with the Popular Democratic Party (PPD) and has served as mayor since 2001, retaining the lead over two decades with the support of an established political base.
 He earned a Bachelor of Arts from the Interamerican University of Puerto Rico at San Germán.